 Many people do not seek treatment

 Many people don’t seek treatment because they also believe that surgery is their only option.
 Nothing could be further from the truth and surgery should only be used as a last resort once conservative methods have been used and aren’t working.

 Even then, the surgical approaches used today are less invasive, are very effective and the recovery is very quick.
 It is not like it was 10-20 years ago.
 Keyhole surgery has really made major changes in this area and new surgical techniques are so highly effective.

 I know people want to avoid any surgery, but sometimes it is needed and these days the recovery rates are so quick.
 A few days out of your life for recovery, can actually change your whole life.
 I just do not understand why anyone would put up with a life with incontinence, prolapse, or weak pelvic floor, when these issues are so easily fixed these days.
 I know many patients are so amazed at how easily their incontinence issues was fixed and how amazing they feel in getting their life back again.
 No more leakage when they laugh, cough, or exercise.

 Incontinence does not have to be a normal part of life

 Some people never seek treatment believing that incontinence is just a normal part of life.
-Again, this is not true and all and I encourage anyone with incontinence to come and talk to me, or you pelvic floor specialist, so we can help treat you and can also refer you to the right people for treatment and management if needed.
-I know my pelvic floor/urodynamic surgeon is amazing and what he can do for women and these issues is amazing too.
-Then I just help with the management and strengthening moving forward.
+Again, this is not true and all and I encourage anyone with incontinence to talk to Urodynamic/Pelvic floor specialist, so they can help treat you and can also refer you to the right people for treatment and management if needed.

 Incontinence and bladder issues are defined as needing to pass urine more than 8 times per day, leakage of urine through cough, sneeze, urge, or without cause.
 It is important to seek help if you notice damp underwear, need to use pads because of leakage or are constantly running to the loo to pass urine.